Acceptable Operating Policy (AOP)

 - Each server’s administrative team retains the right to deny access to or use of its server’s resources to any user(s), group, site, or domain, without the benefit of prior warning or notification if they so choose

 IRC4Fun Staff has access to resources intended to help serve IRC Operators, CService Team, and other Staff officials with various network-related functions.
 These resources are typically not available to our Guests, and use of the resources is monitored at all times to prevent abuse.
 Below are some of the resources available, and their standards:

 - Uworld (Network Staff Service) – Underworld is the IRC4Fun IRC Operator central control service.
 It is used to aid Network Staff with G-lines, MODE changes, etc.

-- Uworld2 (Network Staff Service) – Underworld2 is the Backup IRC4Fun IRC Operator control service.
+- Uworld2 (Network Staff Service) – Underworld2 is the Security Service and backup IRC4Fun IRC Operator control service.
 It is used to aid Network Staff with G-lines, MODE changes, etc. and performs automated functions to prevent abuse.